wbuchwalter/ng2-redux/docs/intro-tutorial.md

 Take a look at https://github.com/angular-redux/example-app for a more complex example, including redux integration with Angular's router and forms APIs.

-Also check out the [docs] folder for deep-dives into specific subjects peopel have asked about.
+Also check out the [docs](docs) folder for deep-dives into specific subjects people have asked about.